Denver March for Science Endorsements

 The individuals and entities listed below have expressed their agreement with our endorsement statement.

-Colorado House Majority Leader, representative from District 13
+Colorado Speaker of the House, representative from District 13

 Colorado House of Representatives, District 36